 - Campers/visitors are not permitted in or around booked accommodation – use is limited to the number of persons listed on the website and booked; penalty rates or eviction from the facility may result

-- Accommodation to be left clean and tidy for next guests and all rubbish removed.
+- Accommodation to be left clean and tidy for the next guests and all rubbish removed.
+Pack in Pack out policy applies.

 Any complaints or problems are to be directed to the Campground Manager and will be dealt with where possible immediately.
 If unable to arrive at a satisfactory solution to complaints, campers are asked to write to: